Jaron-U/jaron-u.github.io/_pages/home.md

 Hi 👋,
 My name is Jianglong Yu(Jaron).
 I am a senior student at Oregon State University.
 My major is Computer Science and my area of concentration is Artificial Intelligence.

-I am currently working as a teaching assistant for the CS290 Web Development course.
+I am currently working as an undergraduate graduate assistant helping Professor Mohan with the data processing work.
 ## Ongoing Project
 - **GIS Tool – Safer-Ways**
   - Safer-Ways that enables users to calculate optimal routes between location  while avoiding hazardous obstacles.